 George saw what Henry was up to and wanted to do it too.
 Being not even four yet, he wasn’t ready to practice sight words.
 But letters.
 Definitely.

-I shared another activity for hands on sight word practice on PBS Parents yesterday.
-Sight words with a swat!
+I shared another activity for hands on letter practice too.

 More fun hands on activities for sight word practice: